 The optical pumping process relies on spontaneous decay from the excited hyperfine states ($\ket{F'}$) back to the ground states ($\ket{F}$).
-The decay pathways are governed by selection rules ($\Delta F = 0, \pm 1$, with $F=0 \leftrightarrow F'=0$ forbidden).
+The decay pathways are governed by selection rules ($\Delta F = 0, ~\pm 1$ with $F=0 \leftrightarrow F'=0$ forbidden).
 Not all excited states can decay to both ground states.
 For $^{87}$Rb: The excited state $\ket{F'=3}$ can only decay to the ground state $\ket{F=2}$.
 The excited state $\ket{F'=0}$ can only decay to the ground state $\ket{F=1}$.
 The intermediate excited states, $\ket{F'=1}$ and $\ket{F'=2}$, can decay to {both} ground states, $\ket{F=1}$ and $\ket{F=2}$.
+The effect of the optical pumping in the measurement of the atomic number density is shown in \autoref{appendix:optical_pumping}.
 The relative probability of an excited atom decaying into a specific ground state is determined by the {branching ratio} of that transition.
 The branching ratio for a decay from an initial state $\ket{i}$ to a final state $\ket{f}$ is defined as \cite{himsworth2010rubidium, singh2015hanle},